LewisResearchGroup/ms-mint/docs/quickstart.md

 - `MINT-targets.csv` contains the extraction lists.
 The identification of the metabolites has been done before, so we know where the metabolites appear in the MS data.
 To setup your example workspace follow steps:

-## 1. First, open the MINT application and create a new worspace named DEMO.
+## 1. Open the MINT application and create a new worspace named DEMO.

 At `workspaces` click on `CREATE WORKSPACE`.
 Type `DEMO` into the text field and click on `CREATE`.